SimplePlanes: Reception

-SimplePlanes received "mixed or average" reviews, according to Metacritic, where it garnered a score of 67/100.
+SimplePlanes received "mixed or average" reviews, according to Metacritic, where it garnered a score of 69/100, but has very positive ratings on Steam and an average rating of 4.5+/5.0 stars on the App Store.
 The biggest issue critics had was the process of building.
 Nadia Oxford, a writer for Gamezebo gave SimplePlanes a 4/5 for its realistic flight challenges, sandbox mode and the amount of building options.
 The review was weighed down by the lack of tutorials and how "getting pieces to fit together doesn't always go as planned".
 Jordan Minor from 148Apps criticised the game for its "slippery controls" and he noted the environment was "ugly, muddy and blocky".
-He compared the graphics to "a poor man's Wii Sports resort" and said the planes looked like small wooden toys with the best compliment he could give the game being "who knows if the aerodynamic knowledge players learn from SimplePlanes can actually transfer over into the real world?
+He compared the graphics to "a poor man's Wii Sports Resort" and said the planes looked like small wooden toys with the best compliment he could give the game being "who knows if the aerodynamic knowledge players learn from SimplePlanes can actually transfer over into the real world?
 But, gameplay and visual gripes aside, the fact that it at least feels like it can is probably the best compliment this game can get".
 Ben Schwan, a writer for the German website Heise Online also criticised the building mechanics.
 Mark Steighner, a writer for Hardcore Gamer did not criticise the controls but instead commented on the lack of charisma that games like Kerbal Space Program have.
 He also addressed the novelty issue and how after a while the game can get boring.